 Additionally, a soggy spot in the yard could mean a leak in your water supply pipe that brings water from the city main to your home.
 Contact a plumber licensed to perform excavations if you suspect the problem is underground.

 Ask Your Neighbors and Buy a Pressure Gauge

-If you find that the low-pressure problem occurs throughout your home, ask your neighbors if they are experiencing the same problem.
+If you find that your sink water pressure is low throughout your home, ask your neighbors if they are experiencing the same problem.
 If the whole neighborhood is seeing low pressure, there could be a problem with municipal water pressure that requires a professional repair.